J&J Snack Foods (JJSF)

 8. Earnings Per Share

-In Q3, J&J Snack Foods reported EPS of $0.58, down from $1.52 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+In Q4, J&J Snack Foods reported adjusted EPS of $0.33, in line with the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 9. Cash Is King